Sign up for our free newsletter.

 5. You’ve crossed the line, or almost crossed it.
 In “Broadcast News,” Holly Hunter tells William Hurt’s news anchor character “You totally crossed the line between what is ethical and what is garbage!”
 (Seems quaint now.)
 “It’s hard not to cross it,” he says.
 “They keep moving the little sucker, don’t they?”
 Ain’t that the truth.
 But when you find yourself in a culture where the work ethic awakens that little “uh-oh” voice inside, it may be time to move on.
 You may not be facing a malpractice or a whistleblower situation, but if the ethics of your workplace make you uncomfortable, you probably aren’t going to be happy there for long.
 Besides, if you have noticed transgressions, it is quite likely others have as well.
 Why risk your reputation?
 On the other hand, if this is your firm, it sounds like high time to upend things and set them right again.

-Attorney at Work’s Joan Feldman is an editor and writer who has created, steered and contributed to myriad practice management, trade and association publications, including ABA Law Practice magazine, where she was Managing Editor for the past 12 years.
+Attorney at Work’s Joan Feldman is an editor and writer who has created, steered and contributed to myriad practice management, trade and association publications, including ABA Law Practice magazine, where she was Managing Editor for a dozen years.
 Follow her @JoanHFeldman.